 Research from Ambati’s lab published earlier this year, however, found that RNAi treatments (regardless of their target), activate TLR3.
 The immune protein confuses the RNA molecules with the genetic material of viruses, its sworn enemies.

-People with the protective T version of rs3775291 might still be good candidates for RNAi treatments for wet AMD.
+People with the another variant that is protective against AMD might still be good candidates for RNAi treatments for wet AMD.
 Their TLR3 proteins are naturally less reactive.
-But for the 43% of people of European ancestry with two copies of the more active C version of the SNP, these treatments could do more harm than good.
+But for the 43% of people of European ancestry with two copies of the more deliterious variant, these treatments could do more harm than good.

 “Ironically, in some individuals, using RNAi to cure wet AMD might actually increase the risk for blindness from dry AMD,” Zhang said.